Plantar fasciitis is inflammation of the thick band of tissue that connects your heel to your toes along the bottom of your foot.

 - Avoid running or walking on hard surfaces.

-- If you feel pain in your foot, follow the RICED procedure of rest, ice, compression, elevation and diagnosis.
+- If you feel pain in your foot, follow the RICE procedure of rest, ice, compression and elevation.

-Choosing sports shoes and trainers NHS Choices, UK, 2015
+Choosing sports shoes and trainers NHS Choices, UK